lipemat/go-live-update-urls/readme.txt

 **Developed and supported by <a href="https://onpointplugins.com/go-live-update-urls/" target="_blank">OnPoint Plugins</a>.**

-### Purpose

-1. Provides a super simple process for changing a domain or URL.
-2. Accurately updates all instances of a domain or URL on any site.

 ### Features

 * Database table by table selection.
-* Updates serialized data.
+* Updates serialized data in core tables.
 * Updates encoded URL.
 * Easy to use admin page - which may be found under Tools.
 * Works on both multisite and single site installs.